top of page

 Under the close guidance of a carefully selected primary faculty lead, interns will benefit from a robust program of training.
 They will contribute to various research projects related to our basic and translational understanding of human health and disease.
 Other planned activities include:

-Extensive program orientation and experiential scientific skills training commensurate to the level of training
+• Extensive program orientation and experiential scientific skills training commensurate with the level of training

 Eligibility

-Must be able to work 40 hour/week for the entire summer program duration (8 weeks)
+• Must be able to work 40 hours/week for the entire summer program duration (8 weeks)

-Given the in-person requirements of the internship, reside in Boston metro area, <1-hour car or train ride from MGH (preferred); program does not cover any travel costs
+• Given the in-person requirements of the internship, reside in the Boston metro area, <1-hour car or train ride from MGH (preferred); program does not cover any travel costs

 Timeline